BRINGING YOUR DESIGN TO LIGHT

 Signs of the Times

 Sometimes it isn’t the karma of the immediate parties that is in play.
-It could be the signs of the times, that is, the historical context which everyone is inside of, and which is the common denominator to which everyone across the board, regardless of station, status, creed, race or gender, is subject.
-According to a July 28, 2013 article, Survey: 4 in 5 face near-poverty, no work (published online at TPMLIVEWIRE by Hope Yen), “Four out of 5 U.S. adults struggle with joblessness, near-poverty or reliance on welfare for at least parts of their lives, a sign of deteriorating economic security and an elusive American dream.
+It could be the signs of the times, that is, the historical context that everyone shares, and which is the common denominator to which everyone, regardless of station, status, creed, race, or gender, is subject.
+According to a July 28, 2013, article, Survey: 4 in 5 face near-poverty, no work (published online at TPMLIVEWIRE by Hope Yen), “Four out of 5 U.S. adults struggle with joblessness, near-poverty or reliance on welfare for at least parts of their lives, a sign of deteriorating economic security and an elusive American dream.
 Survey data…points to an increasingly globalized U.S. economy, the widening gap between rich and poor, and the loss of good-paying manufacturing jobs as reasons for the trend.”
 From another article: “The vast majority of people in the United States will experience poverty and economic insecurity for a significant portion of their lives.”
-For the statistics behind that statement, see Gary Lapon’s article, Poor Prospects in a “Middle-Class” Society, August 18, 2013, published in the online magazine Truthout.
+For the statistics behind that statement, see Gary Lapon’s article, Poor Prospects in a ‘Middle-Class’ Society, August 18, 2013, published in the online magazine Truthout.

 The Global Karmic Pandemic of 2020

-In 2020, the entire planet soon found itself at the mercy of a pandemic brought about by a new virus, the Sars-Cov-2.
-I believe this virus was cultivated through the horrific imbalances resulting from the cruel and unconscionable ways human beings treat animals and the environment.
+In 2020, the entire planet found itself at the mercy of a pandemic caused by a new virus, SARS-CoV-2.
+Some believe this virus was cultivated through the imbalances resulting from the cruel and unconscionable ways human beings treat animals and the environment.
 The extreme physical cruelty that caged animals in wet markets and factory farms endure affects their immune system.
-Forced to live in filth, and lacking health and freedom, they become easy hosts to bacteria, parasites, and viruses which quickly overwhelm their bodies.
-These malefic entities easily pass to humans (and then the animals get blamed and subjected to inhumane wholesale slaughter.)
-When you consider that these beings have emotions, live in constant terror and endure horrific pain, it is clear that the damage done is multi-dimensional with far-reaching effects, and is nothing short of sacrilegious.
+Forced to live in filth and lacking health and freedom, they become easy hosts to bacteria, parasites, and viruses, which quickly overwhelm their bodies.
+These malefic entities easily pass to humans (and then the animals get blamed and subjected to inhumane wholesale slaughter).
+When you consider that these beings have emotions, live in constant terror, and endure horrific pain, it is clear that the damage done is multi-dimensional with far-reaching effects and is nothing short of sacrilegious.

 The effect of this virus, whether one wants to call it karmic or not, is nevertheless karmic in its impact.
-When I first wrote this article in 2013, the numbers of people suffering from unemployment were far, far fewer.
+When I first wrote this article in 2013, the number of people suffering from unemployment was far, far fewer.
 Yet each one of those people suffered no differently from those whose multiple sufferings are directly related to unemployment.
-At the time the numbers were not enough to influence change in federal and state policies.
+At the time, the numbers were not enough to influence change in federal and state policies.
 Now the numbers are striking — off the charts — and yet Congress must argue and delay taking obvious action to do what needs to be done.
-It is imperative that they do their job and take care their people, or add yet another straw to the unraveling of the structures that support the lives and well-being of human beings.
+They must do their job and take care of their people, or add yet another straw to the unraveling of the structures that support the lives and well-being of human beings.
 Not doing what you have been tasked to do with the explicit power to do so, especially at the level that can make or break civilization, creates karma.

 Karmic Impact, Delays, and Detours

 It is not sustainable to be repeatedly knocked down in the name of paying back karma.
-It doesn’t make sense to continually remove a person’s livelihood from them such that they are unable to carry out their life task and agreements.
+It doesn’t make sense to continually remove a person’s livelihood, leaving them unable to fulfill their life tasks and agreements.
 In other words, it may not be karma that is at work.
-When we painstakingly created the agenda for the current incarnation we agreed to address our karma – working through past unbalanced painful situations with others, the working out of our own self-karmas — as well as our dharma –through the continuing expansion of our souls.
+When we painstakingly created the agenda for the current incarnation, we agreed to address our karma – working through past unbalanced painful situations with others, the working out of our own self-karmas — as well as our dharma-through the continuing expansion of our souls.
 We do this by surrendering to experience, including specific life tasks, agreements, facilitating and mentoring others, relationships, upgrading old skills and learning new ones, and stepping up into a larger (or smaller) game, to name a few.
-To do both karma and dharma we bring through the themes of a half dozen or so past lives that are consonant with the themes of our current life.
-The goal is to more fully realize who we are.
+To fulfill both karma and dharma, we bring through the themes of a dozen or so past lives that are consonant with the themes of our current life.
+The goal is to realize ourselves more fully.

 But things don’t always work out as planned.
 Sometimes we have to fill in the gaps, creating and re-creating from scratch.
-We can get delayed, detoured, or taken out.
+We can experience delays, detours, or reroutes.
 Sometimes there’s a deliberate abdication by those who agreed to help us.
 And, life isn’t set in stone.
 The best-laid plans of the wisest souls are still subject to the slings and arrows of unpredictable fortune – accidents and other people’s choices.

 When your efforts to make yourself at home are repeatedly obstructed, it could be because you are presenting yourself for membership in a tribe whose tasks and agreements are not in alignment with yours.
 They will not recognize who you are or what you have to offer.
-This is true even if you can function competently in their environment.
-The phenomenon that occurs in these instances is the lack of familiarity at the soul level and the lack of agreements.
-It makes one a foreigner.
-And although foreigners can be seen as attractive because they are different, those same differences can be seen as threatening, and even repulsive.
+This is true even if you function competently in their environment.
+The phenomenon that occurs in these instances is a lack of familiarity at the soul level and a lack of agreements of various kinds, including work agreements, facilitation agreements, mentor agreements, and opportunity agreements, among others.
+The phenomenon of lacking agreements makes one a foreigner.
+And although foreigners can be seen as attractive because they are different, those same differences can also be perceived as threatening and even repulsive.
 If you find yourself in a workplace where you experience constant abrasion, and the tribe is busy creating “evidence” to support their low opinion of you, it is time to leave.
 It is not likely you will be able to convince anyone of your value.
 You may consider that what is at work here is a form of self-karma in which who you are is ironically mirrored back to you by reflecting who you are not.

-Finding yourself in situations like this doesn’t always mean that you are working against your own agreements.
-It might mean that, or it might mean that your community of agreements is not available, and your creativity and willing participation in wherever you find yourself is needed to keep the seams of your life from unraveling.
+However, finding yourself in situations like this doesn’t always mean that you are working against your own agreements.
+It might mean that, or it might mean that the community that holds your agreements is not available.
+Your creativity and willingness to participate wherever you find yourself are essential to keeping the threads of your life from unraveling.
 Sometimes it is necessary to make things up as we go.
-The upside is we develop mastery in flying by the seat of our pants, using our own initiative and wits to keep body and soul together.
+The upside is that we develop mastery in flying by the seat of our pants, using our own initiative and wits to keep body and soul together.

 The Larger Context

-All of us live inside a context that has been written and is being written by, capitalism gone wrong.
-Those of us who know better make no bones about this – human beings have created a political and economic civilization that is built on the belief of power-over, competition, and “survival of the fittest.”
-This paradigm is pervasive, and even if one does see right through it, we as individuals are still left to deal with its fallout.
-Without a cultural belief that embraces the right of everyone to the tree of life, which includes making available the financial resources and opportunities to allow the individual to bring forth his or her best contribution, each one of us is on his/her own.
-Some of us have family and friends who can from time to time help bridge the gaps, but many do not.
+We all live within a context that has been shaped and is being shaped by capitalism gone wrong.
+Those of us who know better make no bones about this – human beings have created a political and economic civilization built on the belief in power-over, competition, and the “survival of the fittest.”
+This paradigm is pervasive, and even if one sees right through it, we as individuals are still left to deal with its consequences.
+Without a cultural belief that embraces the right of everyone to the tree of life, which includes making available the financial resources and opportunities to allow individuals to bring forth their best contributions, each one of us is on their own.
+Some of us have family and friends who can, from time to time, help bridge the gaps, but many do not.
 Even so, without a larger societal support structure that recognizes the grave reality of unemployment and resulting poverty, the suffering of millions will continue.
 These comments are also meant to include the handicapped, the aging, the lesser skilled, and those who suffer from debilitating physical or mental issues.
 Their entry into the “game” is even more severely circumscribed.

 The reality is that for most of us, our voice is limited, and our contributions undervalued.
 Still, we cannot give up or surrender.
-We must believe in our right to be here, and the right and necessity of carrying out our unique agreements.
-We must also believe that there is universal truth in this: without our full participation, the evolution of life and of the Tao Itself will be impeded.
-These times call for collective courage and digging deeper to manifest it.
-They call for us to be conscious of the ways in which we personally contribute to injustice and inequality, the places where our words and deeds are thoughtless or cruel.
-Individually, we must do all we can to consciously live righteous lives.
-In so doing, we can stem the fallout of individual and collective karma.
+We must believe in our right to be here and the right and necessity of fulfilling our unique agreements.
+We must also believe that there is a universal truth in this: without our full participation, the evolution of life and of the Tao Itself will be impeded.
+These times call for collective courage and a willingness to dig deeper to bring it about.
+They call for us to be conscious of how we personally contribute to injustice and inequality, the places where our words and deeds are thoughtless or cruel.
+Individually, we must do all we can to live righteous lives with conscious awareness.
+In doing so, we can mitigate the consequences of individual and collective karma.

-The following discussion is limited in its exploration of these ideas, but I believe it offers a beginning. ~ Gloria
+The following discussion is limited in its exploration of these ideas, but it provides a starting point.

 **~**~**~**

-If I do what I agreed to do (follow my soul intentions), will my life unfold smoothly?
+If I do what I agreed to do (follow my soul’s intentions), will my life unfold smoothly?

 Your soul intentions will cause discomfort.

-What if my world explodes even though I’m doing what I agreed to do by following my soul intentions?
+What if my world explodes even though I’m doing what I agreed to do by following my soul’s intentions?

 A hypothetical exploration of Chuck’s soul choices.

-Holding up a lens which looks at the events in a life as the direct result of soul choice, some questions (far from exhaustive) come to mind about Chuck’s life-transforming event:
+Holding up a lens that looks at the events in a life as the direct result of soul choice, some questions (far from exhaustive) come to mind about Chuck’s life-transforming event:

 1. Was he following his original soul’s agenda before he crashed into the ocean, and was the course of his life untimely ripped by an unforeseeable accident?

-3. Or, was the life-changing event of living on the island simply the next phase in the story of his unfolding life plan?
+3. Or, was his ordeal on the island always meant to be the next phase in his unfolding life plan?

 **~**~**~**